 More Americans are being classified as financially illiterate

-The solution to the growing debt problem:
+The solution to the growing debt problem

-- Give older kids a prepaid card.
+As they get older, let them sit in on and participate in bank transactions.
+And finally, once they're in their teens, give them a prepaid card.
 This can prepare them for what it would be like to use a debit/credit card.